 This Is the Lesson Learned From My Sleepless Nights

 For as long as I can remember, I have had sleep problems.
-When I was a little girl, I would listen for the ticking of the clock down in our family room and was convinced that the “tick-tock” sound was keeping me awake, so I would quietly go downstairs and stop the pendulum.
+When I was a little girl, I would listen to the ticking of the clock in our family room and was convinced that the “tick-tock” sound was keeping me awake, so I would quietly go downstairs and stop the pendulum.
 Over time, the clock broke.
-I used to wake up my dad, just so that he knew I couldn’t sleep.
-My mind would spiral through the same thoughts and deep into the night, I would think the same thoughts over and over.
-My dad would always reassure me by saying, “Remember, Amy, your body is resting whether you are asleep or not.”
-It always brought me such peace.
+I would wake up my dad just so that he knew I couldn’t sleep.
+My mind would spiral through the same thoughts, and deep into the night, they would play on repeat over and over.
+My dad would reassure me by saying, “Remember, Amy, your body is resting whether you are asleep or not.”
+It brought me such peace.

 During my college years, I lived in a sorority house.
 We slept in a “cold dorm”—a room full of bunk beds.
 At times, I convinced myself that I couldn’t sleep.
 I would be up all night long, spiraling and filled with tears about how tired I was, just like during childhood.
-I even had a season when I slept at a dear friends’ home who were dubbed my “sponsor family” from the church I attended.
+I even had a season when I slept at a dear friend’s home, dubbed my “sponsor family” from the church I attended.
 They graciously let me stay there free of charge to help deal with my sleep problems.

-And now, during adulthood, I continue to go through months and seasons of sleepless nights.
+Now, in adulthood, I continue to experience months and seasons of sleepless nights.
 I’ve tried all sorts of things: reading, medicine, prayer.
-I often think about the people all over the world who are awake in different time zones living their life to somehow provide comfort for myself that I am not the only one awake.
+I often think about the people all over the world who are awake in different time zones living their lives to somehow comfort myself that I am not the only one awake.

 Bible verses on anxiety PINGod Is Teaching Me Something

-As I’ve reflected on these sleepless seasons, I see that usually God is trying to teach me something.
-As I’ve grown in my faith, and learned to recognize His voice speaking into my life, I am seeing that often He brings clarity and conviction during my sleepless nights.
+As I’ve reflected on these sleepless seasons, I realize that God is trying to teach me something.
+As I’ve grown in my faith and learned to recognize His voice speaking into my life, I see that He often brings clarity and conviction during my sleepless nights.

 I Was Worrying About My Kids

 The first feeling I identified was my weariness in parenting.
 It is truly not for the faint of heart.
 It is beautiful, fulfilling, and incredibly hard.
 We have three teenage boys and one 12-year-old girl.
 These kids are fighting a world of expectation, hustle, and comparison.
-The amount of emotions in our house in one day amazes me, especially during this COVID-19 stay-at-home order.
-Being around them so much has given me great joy, paired with frustration!
 Having six people in our home creates 30 different one-on-one relationships.
-On any given day, or in any given moment, there are two people playing or arguing in our house.
+On any given day, or at any given moment, there are two people playing or arguing in our house.
 For as long as I can remember, we have dealt with conflict and practiced trying to resolve it.
-When they were toddlers it was over toys; now that they are older, it’s over being misunderstood.
+When they were toddlers, it was over toys; now that they are older, it’s over being misunderstood.

-In my recent sleepless nights, God was reminding me that my children are really His children, and that my job is to pray for them and trust Him.
-In my reflecting, I identified that there are so many areas where I want them to open their eyes.
-I want them to see how empty our worldly pursuits are, and that it’s not about having the newest things or gaining the approval of others.
+In my recent sleepless nights, God reminded me that my children are really His children and that my job is to pray for them and trust Him.
+In my reflection, I identified that there are so many areas where I want them to open their eyes.
+I want them to see how empty our worldly pursuits are and that it’s not about having the newest things or gaining the approval of others.
 I want them to lift up their eyes and notice what’s around them.

-The truth is: I can trust that God is working in them.
+The truth is that I can trust that God is working in them.
 He is a God of promises.
 In His perfect timing, He will give them eyes to see.
 I can’t change their hearts, but He can.
-My responsibility is not to mend every relationship, but to facilitate peace, and to be on my knees praying consistently.
+My responsibility is not to mend every relationship but to facilitate peace and to be on my knees, praying consistently.
 The older our kids have gotten, the more complicated things seem to become, and the more I turn to prayer as my only solution.
-I thank God for the work that I know He will do through what can seem like a mess, but really is a work of beauty.
+I thank God for the work that I know He will do through what can seem like a mess but really is a work of beauty.
 Because that is what He does.
 He is in the business of making all things new.

 I Was Worrying About Myself

-The next feeling that I identified from my sleepless night is my selfishness, which was showing up through my vanity.
-I was hyper-focusing on things that don’t matter.
-I wasn’t aware that I cared so much, but He was graciously showing me that I do.
-I guess it was beginning to flare up in my heart and my affections, and He was bringing it to my attention before it came something bigger.
+The next feeling that I identified from my sleepless night was my selfishness, which showed up through my vanity.
+I was hyper-focusing on things that didn’t matter.
+I wasn’t aware that I cared so much, but He graciously showed me that I do.
+I guess it was beginning to flare up in my heart and my affections, and He was bringing it to my attention before it became something bigger.

 I can trust that God is working.
 He is a God of promises, working in His perfect timing.